Segismundo Casado: Casado's coup

-Exilee and retiree
+Exile and life as a retiree

 Casado was transported to Marseille on a British hospital ship.
 He then travelled to the United Kingdom, most likely with approval of the London government.
 He received a stipend from the British Committee for Refugees from Spain; following intervention of the Foreign Office, his allowances were set at a higher rate than normally.
 In late 1939 he was given a job in the Spanish section of the BBC; he commented on military issues using the pseudonym of "Coronel Juan de Padilla".
-According to some scholars, BBC World Service served as sort of a repository for individuals that British Intelligence thought potentially useful in the future.
+According to some scholars, BBC World Service served as a sort of a repository for individuals that British Intelligence thought potentially useful in the future.
 He wrote The Last Days of Madrid, the book translated and published in record time; one author suspects MI6 was involved.
-It is not clear when his job at BBC was terminated and what he was doing for a living in the mid-1940s.
+It is not clear when his job at the BBC was terminated and what he was doing for a living in the mid-1940s.

-At some time Casado got professionally related to the Swiss multi-national food conglomerate Nestlé.
-In 1947 he left Britain for Colombia as employee of its Colombian subsidiary, Cicolac.
-He might have hoped for some role in politics, as he speculated that following the end of World War Two and in the atmosphere of international anti-Franco ostracism, the British were likely to enforce the fall of Franco regime and see a role for him back in Spain.
+At some time Casado got professionally involved with the Swiss multi-national food conglomerate Nestlé.
+In 1947 he left Britain for Colombia as an employee of its Colombian subsidiary, Cicolac.
+He might have hoped for some role in politics, as he speculated that following the end of World War Two and in the atmosphere of international anti-Franco ostracism, the British were likely to enforce the fall of the Franco regime, an outcome that might see a role for him back in Spain.
 In 1949 he moved to Indulac, the Nestlé subsidiary for Venezuela.
-He spent there 12 years, touring the country as a commercial representative.
-As he turned 60 and developed various health problems, since the mid-1950s the work was getting increasingly challenging.
+He spent 12 years there, touring the country as a commercial representative.
+As he turned 60 he developed various health problems, finding from the mid-1950s his work was getting increasingly challenging.

-In 1961 Casado returned to Spain; it is not clear whether before he had any contacts with the Francoist administration.
-He settled in Madrid at calle Cea Bermúdez and initially was not subject to any juridical or administrative harassment, and this was despite the fact that in 1943 he had been trialed by Tribunal Especial para la Represión de la Masonería y el Comunismo and in 1944 he was sentenced to 12 years in prison for rebellion.
-However, as his Nestlé pension was hardly sufficient, in 1962 he applied for military pension; this triggered investigation, including focus on his role in Republican armed forces.
+In 1961 Casado returned to Spain; it is not clear whether before doing so he had any contacts with the Francoist administration.
+He settled in Madrid at calle Cea Bermúdez and initially was not subject to any juridical or administrative harassment, this despite the fact that in 1943 he had been tried by Tribunal Especial para la Represión de la Masonería y el Comunismo and in 1944 had been sentenced to 12 years in prison for rebellion.

+In Spain, finding his Nestlé pension was hardly sufficient, in 1962 he applied for a military pension.
+This triggered an investigation by the authorities, including focus on his role in the Republican armed forces.
 Eventually charges of military rebellion were dropped, though he was briefly placed under house arrest.
 In 1966 he suffered a minor heart attack.
-To address ongoing financial problems, in 1967 he re-published The Last Days, in Spanish titled Así cayó Madrid; first serialised in a Falange periodical El Pueblo it was then issued as a book.
+To address ongoing financial problems, in 1967 he re-published The Last Days, in Spanish titled Así cayó Madrid; first serialised in a Falange periodical El Pueblo, it was then issued as a book.
 It was re-edited to be even more damning to Negrín.